 Writing the Skill-Based Resume

-Select three of the most related skills you can use for the position.
-This is to highlight your familiarity of the skills required of the job.
+- Pick the right skills to include: Select three of the most related skills you can use for the position.
+This is to highlight your familiarity with the skills required of the job.
 These should all relate to the job description.
 Therefore, you may want to spend some time in reading and understanding it before writing your functional CV.
 A few examples include project management, leadership and communication skills.
 On the other hand, you can also get more specific in selecting skills to include.

 Keywords for a Resume